linkdevelopment/DragDismiss_Android/README.md

  so you should call `setContentView(...)` in your activity using this new View.

 ## Fragments
-**Firstly,** It's required that the fragment is added and not replaced using the Fragment manger like below.
+**Firstly,** It's required that the fragment is added and not replaced, also make sure to add the fragment to the back stack like below using the fragment manger, otherwise check the autoDismiss in [setsetDismissCallback].
 ```kotlin
 supportFragmentManager.beginTransaction()
     .add(R.id.fragmentContainer, SampleFragment.newInstance(dragDismissAttrs), SampleFragment.TAG)